jessicarush/javascript-notes/this_identifier.md

 foo.call(obj);  //2
 ```

 If we want to pass that *explicit binding* as a parameter, we can assign it to another function expression and pass that around instead.
-Now, no matter where we pass `bar` it will always invoke `foo` with `obj`.
+In the example below, no matter where we pass `bar` it will always invoke `foo` with `obj`.
 This binding is both explicit and strong so we call it *hard binding*.

 ```javascript
 function foo() {